The harp has been described as an instrument that creates a bridge between the physical and non-physical worlds.

 In these ancient cultures, it was considered an honour for a harpist to be entombed with their deceased ruler to aid the transition process.
 It was believed that this act would greatly assist the journey of the harpist’s soul as well.

-I believe this ancient wisdom to be true and so when I hear that someone close to me, or any of my friends is coming to the end of their life, I play ‘Beyond the Sea’, to support them through the transition process to the next part of their soul’s journey:
+I believe this ancient wisdom to be true.
+When I hear that someone is coming to the end of their life, I play ‘Beyond the Sea’, to support them through the transition process to the next part of their soul journey.
+I played healing music in many care and nursing homes in Great Britain and played this piece when appropriate.